magic142/magic_SerialMIDI/README.md

 ## Usage

-Open the application, select the serial ports and MIDI outputs.
+Open the application, and select the serial ports and MIDI outputs.

 Set the baud rate and click "Start" to begin converting data from serial to MIDI.